Security Surveillance Cameras | How To Get Started

 EXTERIOR OR OUTDOOR SECURITY CAMERAS

 Exterior cameras likely have night vision elements and are weather-proof.
-These cameras are important for observing who is at the door without opening it, seeing what is going on outside your home or business.
+These cameras are essential for observing who is at the door without opening it and seeing what is happening outside your home or business.

 MOTION DETECTION SURVEILLANCE CAMERAS

-Motion detection cameras can start recording - or start taking pictures - when they sense movement, so you don't record hours of useless footage.
-Some motion detection cameras, like some pan and tilt cameras, can lock in on a moving object and follow it.
+Motion detection cameras can start recording or taking pictures when they sense movement, so you don't record hours of useless footage.
+Some motion detection cameras, like pan and tilt, can lock in on a moving object and follow it.

 DUMMY SECURITY CAMERAS